BelieveInTheLimitless/Hospital-Recommendation-System/README.md

-# Food-Habits-Analysis
+# Hospital-Recommedation-System
-A Data Science Project focused on figuring out the food habits of people based on the data acquired from Swiggy and their partner restaurants.
+A Data Science Project focused on figuring out the Best Hospitals in Maharashtra based on the ratings, location, specific disease and economical factors through the data acquired from Google Map.

 ## Technologies Used :

 - Python3
-- BeautifulSoup
+- Selenium webdriver

 ## Creating the environment